Questions and Answers

 Maggie Quinn — Music Director

-We also have two camp counselors on-site throughout the week to help ensure campers have a positive, supported, and safe experience both on and off the stage.
+We also have two class counselors on-site throughout the semester to help ensure students have a positive and safe experience both on and off the stage.

-Camp operations are fully insured and our staff is trained to keep camper safety as the top priority.
+Class operations are fully insured and our staff is trained to keep student safety as the top priority.